justv1s4/VChat/README.md

 # VChat
 A chat app made in html, css, javascript.
 As simple as that

-Tutorial to build you app:
+Tutorial to build your app:
 Step 1: Download the files in this repository |
 Step 2: Open Command Prompt |
 Step 3: Navigate to your server folder using "cd your/folder" command |